Logo of European Union

 • "Seamless integration with Shopify and Klaviyo."

-• "Has an easy drag and drop editor to create emails."
+• "Has an easy drag-and-drop editor to create emails."

 • "Provides in-depth loyalty stats about the email subscribers and customers."